Every business is different. We tailor our process to meet the objectives of our clients and their businesses success.

 How do buyers determine the value of my company?

 Buyers view transaction opportunities as investments, much like other equity and debt investors look at stocks, bonds, commercial real estate, etc. They are buying into an existing income stream, with both risk and opportunity.
 The lower the risk of income stream erosion, along with the greatest growth opportunity generally yields the highest value or price.
 Every owner should look at their business with a critical eye towards risk.
 How concentrated is your payor mix?
 Is it a single payor with stroke-of-the-pen risk?
 How diverse is your referral base?
 How much of the day-to-day operations or referral base is dependent on you as the owner.
-With the benefit of years of industry expertise, we will review your company through the lens of buyer, taking into account the risks and opportunities, and applying them to your normalized income stream, to provide you valuation guidance, prior to taking the company to market.
+With the benefit of years of industry expertise, we will review your company through the lens of a buyer, taking into account the risks and opportunities, and applying them to your normalized income stream, to provide you valuation guidance, prior to taking the company to market.

 Our team members are ready to answer your questions.
 Call us or use the form to send us an email!